 CAMANACHD ASSOCIATION DEVELOPMENT TEAM SUPPORT FOR CLUBS & SCHOOLS

-Following the initial COVID-19 restrictions the CA staff provided a number of on-line forum and workshop opportunities for Senior Club Leaders, Senior & Youth Coaches, Senior & Youth Match Officials, Club Child Protection Officers and volunteers.
-Further workshops were held on Health & Wellbeing and Shinty Chaplaincy.
-The majority of these opportunities were delivered under the ‘MOWI Sports Hour’ initiative.
+Following the COVID-19 restrictions the CA staff continue to offer and provided a number of on-line forum and workshop opportunities for Senior Club Leaders, Senior/Youth/School Coaches, Senior/Youth & Schools Match Officials, Club Child Protection Officers, Club Covid Coordinators and volunteers.
+Further support is offered on Club Health & Wellbeing Ambassadors and the Shinty Chaplaincy initiatives.
 Suggestions for future forums should be passed to your Regional Development Team member.

-As the COVID-19 Phases were negotiated the CA staff provided up to date guidance on the Return to Play process, the development of Risk Assessments and the identification and training of COVID-19 Club Coordinators.
-Working very closely with their Regional Development Staff member a number of clubs restarted Youth and Senior coaching sessions and some of these arranged friendly fixtures in September and October.
+As the COVID-19 Phases & Levels are negotiated the CA staff provide up to date guidance on the Return to Play process, the development of Risk Assessments and the identification and training of COVID-19 Club Coordinators.
+Working very closely with their Regional Development Staff member a number of clubs restarted Youth and Senior coaching sessions and some of these arranged friendly fixtures in September and October 2020.
 Please contact your Regional Development Team member for assistance.

 We would like to highlight some of the support we continue to offer as we optimistically look forward to 2021 and the maximum participation possible.